 When considering a tool or a service, a customer isn’t always asking, “What tool is best?”
 They’re probably framing it a little differently:

 - Will this product help me stand out from the company down the street?

 - How is this tool going to help me meet my sales goals?

 - Is this tool going to be a pain in the butt to install or introduce to my team?

-At HelloSign when we talk about making our users awesome, we’re not thinking in terms of “The User.”
+At HelloSign, when we talk about making our users awesome, we’re not thinking in terms of “The User.”
 We’re thinking about our customers as individuals.
-The HR professionals, the insurance agents, CTOs, the developers, etc. How can we provide each unique customer with the right resources to make them awesome?
+The HR professionals, the insurance agents, CTOs, the

 And if we want to come up with the best answer, we know we have to ask the right questions.
 Being intentional in how we learn about our users helps us to know we’re that much closer to providing the right resources for awesome.

-Provide resources that allow customers to connect the dots
+3. Provide resources that allow customers to connect the dots.

 Connecting the dots for your customers isn’t about tossing out information and hoping something sticks.
 It’s more intentional than that.
 You'll want to think in terms of providing resources that help a customer arrive at an “a-ha” moment.
 That means researching and understanding customer pain points.

 For example, if we put eSignatures in the world and stepped back not much would happen.
 But after asking the right questions (What problem does our product solve for a specific user?), we know we can speak to more specific points when creating resources or offering assistance.
 Those specific points are the "dots."
 How can you empower your customer to connect the dots?